hochster71-oss/hochster71-oss/DEPLOYMENT.md

 1. **Create or select a project**
    - Go to Jira → Projects → Create Project
    - Choose "Scrum" or "Kanban" template
-   - Name it "BMC3 RMF" or similar
+   - Name it "SAIC RMF" or similar

 2. **Verify project configuration**
    - Ensure "Epic" issue type is enabled